 We strongly recommend to not use codecs like H.264 with Video Slave 1.
 Video Slave 2 and above can handle interframe files properly but the performance will be better with intraframe only files.

 Ask your editor for a file encoded with an I-frame only codec like Apple Pro Res.
-The files will be way larger regarding file size but they provide the best playback and sync quality with all Video Slave and Video Slave 2.
+The files will be way larger regarding file size but they provide the best playback and sync quality with Video Slave and ADR Master.